-- (2) The owner is not responsible for a breach of the HQS caused by the tenant's failure to: - (a) Pay for any utilities that are to be paid by the tenant - (b) Provide and maintain any appliances that are to be provided by the tenant. - c.
+- The owner must provide all utilities needed to comply with the HQS. - (2) The owner is not responsible for a breach of the HQS caused by the tenant's failure to: - (a) Pay for any utilities that are to be paid by the tenant. - (b) Provide and maintain any appliances that are to be provided by the tenant. - c.
 Family damage.
 The owner is not responsible for a breach of the HQS because of damages beyond normal wear and tear caused by any member of the household or by a guest. - d.
 Housing services.
 The owner must provide all housing services as agreed to in the lease.